hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 #### App Configuration

-The app configuration specifies basic initial parameters for the new app:
+The app configuration specifies basic initial parameters for your new app:

 - `groupId`: the groupid of your brand new app.
 - `artifactId`: the artifactid of your brand new app.